What Financial Institutions Need to Know About New Elder Financial Exploitation Laws

 New legislation impacting financial institutions and broker-dealers

 Florida: Gov. Ron DeSantis signed Senate Bill 556 into law in May 2024.
 It allows financial institutions to delay disbursements or transactions for 15 to 45 days from accounts of adults 65 and older or vulnerable adults if financial exploitation is suspected.
 Financial institutions must maintain records of delayed disbursements for at least five years and develop training programs to educate employees on elder financial exploitation.
-The law will take effect January 1, 2025.
+The law took effect January 1, 2025.

 Kansas: In April 2024, Gov. Laura Kelly signed House Bill 2562, which requires broker-dealers and investment advisers to report suspected financial exploitation of vulnerable adults and adults 60 and older and allows them to delay disbursements 15 to 25 business days if exploitation is suspected.

 Virginia: In April 2024, Gov. Glenn Youngkin signed the Virginia Senior Safe Act, known as “Larry’s Law” in honor of a Navy veteran who lost more than $3 million in an alleged wire fraud scheme.
-The law, which takes effect July 1, 2024, allows financial institutions to let elderly and vulnerable adults submit a list of trusted people who can be contacted if financial institutions suspect financial exploitation.
+The law, which took effect July 1, 2024, allows financial institutions to let elderly and vulnerable adults submit a list of trusted people who can be contacted if financial institutions suspect financial exploitation.
 It also allows for training of financial institution staff to identify and report suspected financial exploitation to trusted contacts and authorities and provides immunity from liability for trained staff who disclose exploitation.
 The Bureau of Financial Institutions of the State Corporation Commission is required to develop and publish guidelines for such training by January 1, 2026.

 Wisconsin: In March 2024, Gov. Tony Evers signed Senate Bill 628 that allows financial institutions—including credit unions, banks and insurance companies—to let adults 65 and older or disabled adults provide a list of people the financial institutions are authorized to contact if they suspect financial exploitation.
 Financial institutions also can notify trusted contacts and others, such as the elderly or disabled adult’s spouse and children, if financial exploitation is suspected.